Mr-Anyone/vcc-compiler-collection/README.md

 # Design Decision

 1. ASTBase must be immutable.
 Once created, it must not be changed.
-It will case bugs otherwise.
+It will cause bugs otherwise.

+## Known Problems

+1. Signed and unsigned integer comparison.